xScarlife/classic-ui-pack/README.md

 If you don't know how to install addons manually, please watch my video where I teach you how to do that by clicking this link: https://youtu.be/huUvI7O-6lE?t=83.
 Instead of choosing the 'retail' folder you choose the 'classic' folder.
 Just FYI.

+## Installation
-Installation: Open the .rar file and this will contain all the addons I use.
+Open the .rar file and this will contain all the addons I use.
 You can simply drag and drop the folder over to your WoW Classic addons folder mostly located on your main C: drive like so, C:\World of Warcraft_classic_\Interface\AddOns.

 When your addons are installed, navigate to C:\World of Warcraft\_classic_ (or where your game is installed) and paste in the 'Fonts' folder.
 This will install the fonts used for the interface.